 - Hands must be washed; nails must be trimmed, clean and free of nail polish while working with food.
 False nails are not permitted in the contest area. - Hair must be restrained during the competition.
-Long hair must be tucked into your hat or gathered with a hairnet. - Beards must be neat and trimmed or restrained with a beard net. - Any article of jewelry that poses a hazard through risk of detachment, or cross-contamination through food contact will be required to be removed prior to entry into the contest area. - In the event of non-removable jewelry such as semi-permanent body piercings, etc., it must be evaluated for safety/sanitation compliance by the Provincial Technical Committee (PTC), and resolution may be directed at that time. - The PTC's resolution is final, and non-compliance will result in point deductions or removal from the contest. - The PTC has the right to counsel any competitor regarding the above Grooming Standards, in accordance with food safety guidelines.
-Competitors that refuse to comply will be removed from the competition. - Depending on the severity of the infraction, plates may face deductions or may not be judged.
+Long hair must be tucked into your hat or gathered with a hairnet. - Beards must be neat and trimmed or restrained with a beard net. - Any article of jewelry that poses a hazard through risk of detachment, or cross-contamination through food contact will be required to be removed prior to entry into the contest area. - In the event of non-removable jewelry such as semi-permanent body piercings, etc., it must be evaluated for safety/sanitation compliance by the Regional Technical Committee (RTC), and resolution may be directed at that time. - The RTC's resolution is final, and non-compliance will result in point deductions or removal from the contest. - The RTC has the right to counsel any competitor regarding the above Grooming Standards, in accordance with food safety guidelines.
+Competitors that refuse to comply will be removed from the competition.